 - In the form, fill in the URI field with: https://collector.getcorrelated.com/hightouch/v1.
 In the Headers field, type in "Authorization".
 Copy in your Correlated API Key in the "Value of Authorization" field.

-- Finally, finalize your settings with a Name and Slug, following the instructions shown in Hightouch, and hit "Finish".
+- Finally, finalize your settings with a Name, following the instructions shown in Hightouch, and hit "Finish".

 - Navigate to the "Syncs" tab in Hightouch